Emergency Intercom Repairs Melbourne

 How We Fix It

-We identify whether the fault is in the intercom firmware or the app version, roll back or patch as required, re-authenticate the app connection, and verify all functions — calls, video, and unlock — are working on the updated versions.
+We identify whether the fault is in the intercom firmware or the app version, roll back or patch as required, re-authenticate the app connection, and verify all required functions — calls, video and unlock — on the updated configuration.

 Notifications Not Arriving

-The intercom calls through and the app works, but you’re not getting push notifications when someone presses the button — so you miss visitors when your phone is locked.
-Push notification permissions have been revoked, the app’s background refresh is disabled, or the cloud notification service has lost the device token.
+The intercom calls through and the app works, but you are not getting push notifications when someone presses the button.
+Push notification permissions may have been revoked, background refresh may be disabled, or the cloud notification service may have lost the device token.

 How We Fix It

-We check and restore push notification permissions on the phone OS, re-register the device token with the cloud notification service, enable background app refresh, and test notification delivery with the phone screen locked before confirming the fix.
+We check and restore push notification permissions on the phone OS, re-register the device token with the cloud notification service, enable background app refresh, and test notification delivery with the phone screen locked.

 Temporary Access Restoration During Emergencies

-When a full repair isn’t possible on the same visit — because a part needs ordering or a specialist component isn’t available — we can often restore basic access so residents and staff aren’t locked out while we source what’s needed.
+When a full repair is not possible during the booked attendance because a part needs ordering or a specialist component is not available, we can often restore basic access so residents and staff are not locked out while the required repair is arranged.

 What “Temporary Restoration” Actually Means

 A temporary bypass restores physical access to the building — it does not restore full intercom functionality.
 Audio, video, and remote access may remain offline until the permanent repair is completed.
-We always explain exactly what is and isn’t working before we leave, and we document the temporary measure in writing.
+We always explain exactly what is and is not working during handover, and we document the temporary measure in writing.

 - We only implement temporary bypasses with the property owner or manager’s explicit consent — never without authorisation.

-- Every temporary measure is documented in our job report — including what was bypassed, why, and the timeline for permanent repair.
+- Every temporary measure is documented in our job report — including what was bypassed, why, and what is required for the permanent repair.

 - We advise on any security implications of the temporary measure and recommend additional precautions where appropriate.